charlieellington/zebra/documentation/step5-content2.md

     -   Font and color should match the site -- likely black or dark gray text on white background.
 If the section background is white, this is straightforward.
 If you wanted to differentiate this section slightly, you could use a very light background tint on the whole section (e.g., `bg-gray-50`), but since we already have colored backgrounds for Pricing and perhaps CTA, you may keep this one white to not overdo it.

--   **Copy Editing:** As noted, keep the founder's tone.
+    -   Copy Editing:** As noted, keep the founder's tone.
 If the founder's writing is casual (using "you" or "we"), preserve that, just trim any unnecessary words.
 The result should read as four succinct problems and answers, which effectively communicate "I understand your pain points and I have solutions."

 5\. **FAQs -- Frequently Asked Questions (Accordion)**
 -----------------------------------------------------

 The FAQ section will address common questions in a classic Q&A accordion format.
 We need to implement it so that all answers are hidden initially, letting users click on the questions they care about.
+Content is in documentation/content lines 71-91.

 -   **Component & Layout:** Create `FaqSection.tsx` and add the `<section className="py-16 md:py-32">` wrapper.
 You can include a heading for FAQs if desired -- e.g., `<h2>FAQs</h2>` -- or simply start the accordion if a heading already exists in another part of the page (depending on design).
 Likely a simple "FAQs" title centered above the list would be clear.
 Use a similar style to other section headings.
 If the design is minimalist, even just a line of text like "**FAQ**" or "**Common Questions**" could suffice.